in-tents/Mitochondria/Whitepaper.md

 Cosmetic Influence.

+### Writing on the Wall
+If you can see that the DAO is starting to kinda tank, there is absolutely no shame in trading your tokens in for another currency.
+It is your crypto after all.

 # STAGE 2
 Now that there is a platform where token holders can propose bounties, AND there are highly educated individuals inside the network, we now have a Radiative Distributed Specialization of individuals (since everyone is specialized in their own thing, the collective is generalist).

+I think something like that can achieve Solarpunk, given enough time, resources.